WestpacCXTeam/GUI-source/logos/README.md

 [WBG](http://westpaccxteam.github.io/GUI-logos/tests/WBG/) |
 [BT](http://westpaccxteam.github.io/GUI-logos/tests/BT/)

 > These symbols are commonly used in WBC user interfaces.
-They are implemented as scalable vector graphics (SVG’s) with png fallback’s for older browsers.
+They are implemented as scalable vector graphics (SVGs) with PNG fallbacks for older browsers.
-> Using SVG’s ensures the highest quality rendering on all devices, allows us to style the symbols using code and also complies with AA accessibility
+> Using SVGs ensures the highest quality rendering on all devices, allows us to style the symbols using code and also complies with AA accessibility
 > requirements.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------